Stormy Daniels testifies during day 13 of Trump’s New York hush money trial

 After a lunch break, Trump’s defence team pushed for a mistrial to be declared, arguing that Daniels’s testimony had made it impossible for the former president to receive a fair trial.

 “This is the kind of testimony that makes it impossible to come back from,” Trump lawyer Todd Blanche said.
-He described Daniels’s testimony as designed to elicit “pure embarrassment” from his client while introducing “prejudicial” evidence to the jury.
+He described Daniels’s testimony as designed to elicit “pure embarrassment” from his client, while introducing “prejudicial” evidence to the jury.

-“I agree there are some things that would’ve been better left unsaid,” Merchan responded.
+“I agree there are some things that would’ve been better left unsaid,” Judge Merchan responded.
 But he called on the defence team to be more proactive in voicing objections to what Daniels said.

-“When you say the bell has been rung, the defence has to take some responsibility for that,” Merchan said, adding that he would have objected on several more occasions were he in the defence team’s shoes.
+“When you say the bell has been rung, the defence has to take some responsibility for that,” Merchan said, adding that he would have objected on several more occasions, were he in the defence team’s shoes.

 Ultimately, Merchan speedily quashed the request for a mistrial.
-“I don’t believe we’re at the point where a mistrial is warranted,” he said, allowing the day’s proceedings to move ahead.
+“I don’t believe we’re at the point where a mistrial is warranted,” he said, allowing the afternoon’s proceedings to proceed.

+Defence lawyers spent the much of the rest of the day cross-examining Daniels, whom they sought to portray as profiting off her alleged liaison with Trump.

+Necheles, in one tense exchange, asked Daniels if she hated Trump.
+When Daniels agreed, she posed a follow-up: “And you want him to go to jail?”